hyq123999/A-machine-learning-pipeline-for-estimation-of-Lithium-ion-battery-state-of-health/README.md

 - tensorflow

 ## How to run code:
 1. Download supplied data.
-Note: data name indicates what the data should be used for.
+Note: Data is for demo code only and does not include all datasets used in the paper.
+Data name indicates what the data should be used for.
 2. Load data and run feature_selection.py
 4. Load saved data in any of the supplied model code for training
 5. Load the trained model in the supplied jupyter notebook results.ipynb